I'll admit it. I used to hate public speaking. To stand up in front of a bunch of strangers to talk on my own for half an hour? It's my idea of hell.

 No one will know your nervous

 The secret is out!
-No one will know that your nervous!
-It's absolutely true.
+No one will know that you're shy!
+It's true.
 When was the last time you watched someone give a speech?
-Did they look nervous?
+Did they look tense?
 Nope, they didn't!
 But I bet they were.

-If you're still worried about looking petrified, go on TED to see how other people work the stage.
-What's their body language like?
-How do they talk?
-What are they doing with their hands?
-What's their tone of voice?
+If you're still worried about looking petrified, go on TED to see how other people work the stage – their body language, tone of voice, what they're doing with their hands.
 Find someone you admire and copy them.